typesense/typesense-website/docs-site/content/26.0/api/analytics-query-suggestions.md

 </Tabs>

 That's it!

 Search queries will now be aggregated and stored in the `product_queries` (destination) collection, whenever you make a search on the `products` (source) collection.

 Queries will be aggregated and sent to the destination collection based on the `analytics-flush-interval` configuration on your Typesense cluster.

+**Automatically expanding prefix search queries:**

+While creating the analytics rule, you can set `expand_query: true` to make Typesense aggregate the expanded versions of the search queries made.
+For e.g. if a user stops typing at `sho` and the hits were fetched for the word `shoe`, setting this parameter to `true` will make Typesense aggregate the word `shoe` instead of `sho`.
+By default, this parameter is set to `false`, i.e. we will capture the actual user queries (including prefix queries) without any expansion.

 **NOTE:** This aggregation will happen every 5 minutes on Typesense Cloud.